Aramosgr/test-js/README.md

 Simply clone the repository and edit the index.js file.

-Please send your solution to aaron@incentivegames.com
+Please send your solution or any question/feedback to aaron@incentivegames.com

+Good luck!

 ## EXAMPLE